Xilinx/mlir-aie/programming_examples/basic/matrix_multiplication/whole_array/README.md

 1. [**Defining Core Computations:**](#4-defining-core-computations) The `core_body()` function contains the code that will be loaded onto each AIE core.
 This code describes the matrix multiplication using the input submatrices `a` and `b` acquired through the ObjectFIFOs.
 The results are accumulated in the output submatrix `c`.

-1. [**Defining External Data Transfer Sequences:**](#5-defining-external-data-transfer-sequences) The `sequence()` function sets up matrix data movement from the host into the AIE compute cores, and back to the host after computation.
+1. [**Defining External Data Transfer Sequences:**](#5-defining-external-data-transfer-sequences) The `aie.runtime_sequence()` op sets up matrix data movement from the host into the AIE compute cores, and back to the host after computation.
 It initializes Data Movement Accelerator (DMA) transfers, sets memory access patterns, and performs synchronization.

 1. **Generating the Design:** The `my_matmul()` function triggers the code generation process and represents the main entry point of the design.
 The final print statement outputs the MLIR representation of the AIE array configuration.